 If you delete a user account, all data managed by Vault is subject to deletion.
 Deleting the user account also deletes that employee’s Vault archive.
 To keep a user’s data in Vault, do not delete the user account or remove the VFE license.

-The VFE license disables all licensed Google Apps and services for the user account, but does not stop the user from receiving mail.
-To stop mail delivery to the user, we recommend that you suspend the user account.
+The VFE license disables all licensed Google Apps and services for the user account.

 By default, transitioning customers are granted 10,000 VFE licenses.
 If you want to request more VFE licenses, you can do the following (depending on whether you obtain additional Google Apps licenses online or offline):